arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-environmental-data/cloud-environmental-data.md

 ```
 Connected to "Network"
-Connect to the Arduino IoT Cloud
+Connect to the Arduino Cloud
 ```
 ### Over the Air Uploads

-Did you know that the Arduino IoT Cloud supports over the air uploads?
+Did you know that the Arduino Cloud supports over the air uploads?
 When you've uploaded a sketch to your board once, it will become available for you to upload a new sketch to the board without connecting it to your computer!

-***Over the Air uploads require an Entry plan to the Arduino IoT Cloud***
+***Over the Air uploads require an Entry plan to the Arduino Cloud***

 To use this feature, make sure the board has power.
-If your board is already connected to the IoT Cloud, you will be able to upload to it over the air.
-Navigate to the Things sketch tab in the Arduino IoT Cloud interface, and you should see it being discovered just as if it was connected via USB.
+If your board is already connected to the Cloud, you will be able to upload to it over the air.
+Navigate to the Things sketch tab in the Arduino Cloud interface, and you should see it being discovered just as if it was connected via USB.

 ## Building a dashboard